The making of an illustrated book cover

 The designer reads…

-I started by reading the first couple of chapters.
-As a cover designer, it would be impractical to read the full manuscript of every book I design a cover for, but I do think it’s important to read at least the first chapter.
+I started by reading the blurb and the first couple of chapters.
+As a cover designer, it would be impractical to read the full manuscript of every book I design a cover for, but I love reading so if I have the time, I will.
 The blurb is great for finding out the obvious things, like the location and characters, but it’s written in a specific style and format – and often by someone else.
 Reading a bit of the actual book is the only way to get a good sense of the author’s unique style.
-I pa attention to the level of humour, as well as the pacing – is it quick and witty or slow and reflective?
+I pay attention to the level of humour, as well as the pacing – is it quick and witty or slow and reflective?
 All this should be communicated in the design.

 Reference pics and direction

 Meanwhile, Steve sourced and sent me a selection of photos to show what the book’s setting, Lake Michigan, looks like in the winter.
 He also included photos of what the main location – the lodge – could look like, and even photos of models and actors wearing winter clothes he thought would be appropriate for the characters.
-I have to say, most clients don’t send me this much to work on, and I’m perfectly happy to pick reference images of the internet, based on a verbal description.
-But it’s definitely nice and easy when the client knows what they want.
+Not all clients send me this much to work on, and I’m perfectly happy to pick reference images of the internet, based on a verbal description.

 Examples of winter themed chick lit covers on Pinterest